senotrusov/bundler-configuration-loader/README.md

 ## Usage

-Say you have variable in bundler configuration and you want that variable to be available in the resulting build:
+Say you have a variable in bundler configuration and you want that variable to be available in the resulting build:

 ```javascript